mslinn/sbt-ethereum-docs/gitbook/tasks.md

 ```

 ### `ethTargetDir`
-This setting defines the location in the target directory where ethereum artifacts will be placed.
+This setting defines the location in the target directory where Ethereum artifacts will be placed.
 Sample usage:
 ```scala
 scala> 1 + 1